 What happens in the event of an accident on a hike?

-All staff are Wilderness First Aid Trained and will provide initial medical treatment if required.
+All head instructors have a minimum of Remote First Aid qualifiction and will provide initial medical treatment if required.
 The Collaroy Centre staff will contact their Supervisor who will then liaise with Emergency personnel and communicate with you regarding the situation.